Getting familiar with the buying process is a wise choice before you buy gold and/or silver. Having a plan will smooth out the process tremendously.

 It's also useful to comparison shop between several dealers.
 This will give you a sense of which sellers offer the best prices and the widest selection.

-Product selection is an important consideration when buying precious metals.
+Product selection is an important consideration when you invest in precious metals.

-This step may seem self-evident, but the importance of how you pay for gold or silver shouldn't be overlooked.
-Although your options will depend on the seller, ideally they should offer multiple payment methods.
-Be wary if a seller only accepts one type of payment.
+This step may seem self-evident, but the importance of *how* you pay for gold or silver shouldn't be overlooked.
+Although your options will depend on the seller, ideally they should [offer multiple payment methods](/help/payment).
+Be wary if a seller only accepts one type of payment, or doesn't accept online hours 24 hours a day.

-Most dealers will take any traditional payment method: credit card, personal check, or cash.
+Most precious metals dealers will take any traditional payment method: credit card, personal check, or cash.
 Online dealers may also accept cryptocurrency like Bitcoin as payment.

 Paying by bank wire is often your best value if this option is available.
 Wire transfers are fast, secure, and avoid certain fees, making them especially useful for large purchases.